pydot-a11y/a11ypydot/src/notts.md

 Iterate and Gather Feedback: As these features are developed, continuously gather feedback from your personas to ensure they meet the needs.

 This structured breakdown should help in pinpointing the most critical areas and formulating a clear path forward.
 You have a strong foundation of user feedback to build upon!

+Hi Denis,

+Hope you’re doing well.

+Would it be possible to reschedule today’s one-to-one?
+I’d like to come better prepared, but I’m currently tied up with some urgent bug fixes and haven’t had the chance to properly prepare.

+Apologies for the short notice and any inconvenience caused.
+Please let me know what works best for you.